 5. Procrastinating on your books

-By avoiding these common mistakes and using smart, automated tools, you can take control of your bookkeeping, ensure the financial health of your business, and get back to doing what you do best—running your business.
+By employing bookkeeping best practices and the right tools, you can take control of your bookkeeping, ensure the financial health of your business, and get back to doing what you do best—running your business.

 See how Bluevine Premier and Xero can work together to elevate your business.